 Mafiaoza's Pizzeria & Neighborhood Pub is located in the heart of the 12South district, and it fits right into the bustling neighborhood.
 With the slogan “Welcome to the Family,” you know you’ll feel at home in this Godfather-themed restaurant.

-A must-do while strolling through 12South is a visit to Las Paletas.
-An authentic Mexican popsicle shop, Las Paletas makes fruit and vegetable popsicles from old family recipes.
+After lunch or dinner, cool off your taste buds with a visit to Las Paletas.
+An authentic Mexican Popsicle shop, Las Paletas makes fruit and vegetable popsicles from old family recipes.
 Stripped bare of any accessories, two stand-alone freezers separate the customers from the two sisters who own the shop, and a chalkboard with the flavors of the day is the only menu in the store.
 Don’t be afraid to try unusual flavors like avocado, corn or hot chocolate (chocolate with hot peppers!).

 One of 12South’s busiest restaurants is Burger Up.
-This upscale burger joint brings a menu of burgers, salads, soups and appetizers made from as many locals ingredients as the owners can get their hands on, with their prized ingredient (local beef) coming straight from the Triple L Ranch in Franklin.
-A few doors down, you will find Sloco Sandwiches, the latest endeavor from Tayst executive chef Jeremy Barlow: a quick lunch option with a focus on high quality, local, and inseason ingredients.
+This upscale burger joint brings a menu of burgers, salads, soups, and appetizers made from as many locals ingredients as the owners can get their hands on, with their prized ingredient (local beef) coming straight from the Triple L Ranch in Franklin.
+A few doors down, you will find Sloco Sandwiches, a quick lunch option with a focus on high-quality, local and in-season ingredients.

-Housed on an old car wash site, Urban Grub features a menu filled with several different cuisines from Southern-style seafood and a raw bar with oysters, a charcuterie menu, and Latin dishes complete with tacos and enchiladas.
+Urban Grub features a menu filled with several different cuisines from Southern-style seafood and a raw bar with oysters, a charcuterie menu and Latin dishes complete with tacos and enchiladas.